 The documentary A CERTAIN KIND OF DEATH takes an unblinking look into the mysterious process of what happens to people who die with no next of kin.

 The Millwall Brick is a home made baton constructed out of a carefully folded newspaper.
 It was invented by English football hooligans who were getting all their other weapons confiscated at matches.

 Filmmaker and spoken word artist Jamie DeWolf‘s powerful piece about his great-grandfather, Scientology creator L. Ron Hubbard.

-While we’re on the topic of the great influencer, History Of The Devil is an entertaining documentary about the origins of Satan that Top Documentary Films sums up best: “The History of the Devil is wickedly good, informative and concise.
+History Of The Devil is an entertaining documentary about the origins of Satan that Top Documentary Films sums up best: “The History of the Devil is wickedly good, informative and concise.
 A no-frills Welsh film produced in association with SBS Australia and distributed by Siren Visual, it’s roughly 52 minutes in length and packs a […]

 Increasing numbers of ‘terror suspects’ are being arrested on the basis of online and CCTV surveillance data.
 Authorities claim they act in the public interest, but does this intense surveillance keep us safer?
 “I woke up to pounding on my door”, says Andrej Holm, a sociologist from the Humboldt University.
 In what felt like a […]